billy0628/ASUS-Laptop-X509JP-icelake-Hackintosh/README.md

 - [x] Microphone
 - [x] Bluetooth
 ### Warning!：
-Do not reboot after entering the Windows dual system, must shut down!
-Reboot to MacOS speakers will not work !
+Do not restart after entering the Windows dual system, must shut down!
+Restart to MacOS speakers will not work !